-Like other Elastic integrations, Endpoint Security can be integrated into the Elastic Agent through Fleet.
+Like other Elastic integrations, Endpoint and Cloud Security can be integrated into the Elastic Agent through Fleet.
 Upon configuration, the integration allows the Elastic Agent to monitor for events on your host and send data to the Elastic Security app.

-To configure the Endpoint Security integration on the Elastic Agent, you must have permission to use Fleet in Kibana.
+To configure the Endpoint and Cloud Security integration on the Elastic Agent, you must have permission to use Fleet in Kibana.
 You must also have admin permissions in Kibana to access the Endpoints page in the Elastic Security app.

 Before you beginedit